 Please refer to the section in the Parish Risk Management kit entitled 'Developing a Risk Management Plan'.
 You will need to apply steps 3 to 7 with regard to the risk areas of electrical appliances, equipment and wiring, hazardous substances, plate glass, managing contractors and noise.
 The Steps are:

 - 3. Identify the risks

 - 4. Analyse the risks identified

 - 5. Evaluate the risks

-- Treat and control the risks
+- 6. Treat and control the risks

 - 7. Review and monitor

-For specific details please refer to pages 2 to 10 in the section 'Developing a Risk Management Plan'.
+For specific details please refer to the section in 'Developing a Risk Management Plan'.